DusanMilko/Rokk-Mine/README.md

+---
+This is doc files borrowed from the polymer docs site.
+Work in progress.
+Disregard current content.

+---

 Polymer docs are mostly in Markdown with some HTML.
 [Jekyll][jekyll] is used to generate the static HTML for the site.
 The output is generated into a folder called `_site` and served from Google App Engine.

 ## Prereqs and installation requirements